briannyeo/MazeCraze/README.md

 1. Animation for a moving sprite while exploring the maze.
 2. Possible other items to be found before exiting.
 3. Timer and scorecount (including how many blocks away from exit by the time the countdown ends)
+4. Add a chaser who will slowly follow the player until player gets caught